AtomSDK/atomsdk-demo-android/README.md

 ```

-Callbacks will be registered for the ease of the developer.
+Callbacks will be registered for the ease of developers.

 ```
     @Override